1220-2020: Flax Project

 • Information about how to return the flax plants to us to be processed into linen cloth and then included in our exciting ‘Medieval Linen’ art work to be created in 2020.

 Flax Pax’ are free and if you would like to grow some flax please complete the form located HERE and return it to Heron Corn Mill to register your interest and indicate how many ‘Flax Pax’ you would like.
 If you are able to grow a large area of flax (over 5 sq/m) to support our project please contact Heron Corn Mill for a special large area ‘Flax Pax’.
 We will require you to return the flax plants to us for processing.

-‘Flax Pax’ will be available to collect from Heron Corn Mill from the beginning of February.
+‘Flax Pax’ will be available to collect from Heron Corn Mill from the end of February.
 If you would like us to post your ‘Flax Pax’ please include a minimum donation of £1 to cover postage and packing.

 How to get involved with the Flax Project

 There are a diverse number of activities taking place as part of the Flax Project over the next 18 months.
 From growing and processing the flax, to crafting traditional tools, to helping Stella to spin and weave the fibres.
 There will be a variety of ways for the public to get involved with the project.